paketecuento/TeleDoor/README.md

 ## Dependencies
 You need to install:
 * [Python telegram bot](https://github.com/python-telegram-bot/python-telegram-bot) to interact with Telegram
-* [orangepi_PC_gpio_pyH3](https://github.com/duxingkei33/orangepi_PC_gpio_pyH3) to control onboard leds
+* [orangepi_PC_gpio_pyH3](https://github.com/duxingkei33/orangepi_PC_gpio_pyH3) to control onboard red led

 ## Usage
 You need to create a `token id` at [bot_father bot in Telegram](https://telegram.me/BotFather).
 Also you need to your `chat_id` to receive notifications and send commands to your bot.
 These two parameters should be used at `door.py`.

-Then, move the door.service file to `/lib/systemd/system/` directory and enable the service to stat on boot.
-Finally add the following code to the end of your `/etc/rc.local` if you want monitor your wifi connection using the onboard red led:
+Then, move the `door.service` file to `/lib/systemd/system/` directory and enable the service to start on boot.
+Finally, add the following code to the end of your `/etc/rc.local` if you want monitor your wifi connection using the onboard red led:

 ```
 python3 /root/moni.py &